Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 This reference implementation is ideal for customers who want to start with Landing Zones for their workloads in Azure, where hybrid connectivity to their on-premises datacenter is not required from the start.

-Please refer to [Deploying Enterprise Scale](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale) for detailed information on prerequisites and deployment steps.
+Please refer to [Enterprise-Scale Landing Zones User Guide](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale) for detailed information on prerequisites and deployment steps.

 ## How to evolve and add support for hybrid connectivity later